john-guerra/imagine/_projects/Pablo_VRSpatialPerformance.md

 ---
-title: A set of transfer functions to approximate spatial performance during navigational tasks between heterogeneous VR displays
+title: A perceptual calibration method to improve the spatial performance on VR displays

-description: The project is focused in the development of a set of transfer functions to approximate spatial performance between hetereogeneous virtual reality displays.
+description: The project is focused in the development of a perceptual calibration method to improve the spatial performance on virtual reality displays for distance-related spatial tasks.

 people:
   - prof-pablofigueroa